 2014, twitter bot, critical design

-In George Orwell’s novel 1984,the main character, Winston Smith, works for the Ministry of Truth where his main task is to modify the language, making it easier for the system to not only control people’s physical lives, but also their thoughts.
+In George Orwell’s novel 1984, the main character, Winston Smith, works for the Ministry of Truth where his main task is to modify the language, making it easier for the system to not only control people’s physical lives but also their thoughts.

-This project is inspired by this dystopia, since elements of it are happening in our lives right now – politicians use certain words to convince people that how they see the world and what they want to change in society is the truth.
+This project is inspired by this dystopia since elements of it are happening in our lives right now – politicians use certain words to convince people that how they see the world and what they want to change in society is the truth.

 Language does shape our reality.
 A way our language is rich and subjective is for example through the use of euphemisms.
 A euphemism is a mild or pleasant word that is used instead of one that is unpleasant or offensive (Merriam-Webster).
-This could for example be when you say “kick the bucket” instead of “to die”.
+This could, for example, be when you say “kick the bucket” instead of “to die”.
 When talking about politics, this phenomenon is called newspeak.
-However this rhetorical ploy often happens unnoticed and we are influenced by politicians’ word choice everyday.
+However, this rhetorical ploy often happens unnoticed and we are influenced by politicians’ word choice every day.

 Neutralisten is a Twitter-bot that aims to make the political use of these words more visible, by engaging actively in danish political debates on Twitter.
 The bot searches for tweets under the hashtag #dkpol – being the hashtag for Danish politics.
 The bot will then look for politically charged words in the tweets, and when a word is found the bot will change the word to its oppositely charged equivalent and retweet the messeage.